Heavy- and light-flavor symmetry partners of the $T_{cc}^+(3875)$, the $X(3872)$ and the $X(3960)$ from light-meson exchange saturation: Calibration

 \subsection{Error estimations}

 For calculating the expected errors of the model we will consider two sources of uncertainty.
 The first is the light-meson exchange potential itself, for which the parameters are not that well-known.
 In principle this would include a lot of uncertainties coming from each individual parameter, but in practice the single largest source of uncertainty is the scalar meson.
-The uncertainty in its mass and its large width are both a well-known issue within the light meson exchange picture, for which several solutions exists~\cite{Machleidt:1987hj,Machleidt:1989tm,Binstock:1971duy,Flambaum:2007xj} (for a more detailed explanation, we refer to Appendix B of~\cite{Peng:2021hkr}).
+Its large width and the uncertainty in its mass are both well-known issues within the light meson exchange picture, for which several solutions exists~\cite{Machleidt:1987hj,Machleidt:1989tm,Binstock:1971duy,Flambaum:2007xj} (for a more detailed explanation, we refer to Appendix B of~\cite{Peng:2021hkr}).
 Here in particular we consider the finding that the exchange of a wide meson can be effectively approximated by a narrow one after a redefinition of its parameters~\cite{Machleidt:1987hj,Machleidt:1989tm}.

 For modeling the error derived from the scalar meson we will simply vary its mass within the range listed in the RPP~\cite{Workman:2022ynf}, i.e. $400-550\,{\rm MeV}$, leading to

 with $m_S = 475 \pm 75\,{\rm MeV}$, where this error is asymmetric.
 Numerically, this is equivalent to changing the magnitude of $C^{\rm sat}$ by up to $30-40\%$ depending on the specific molecular configuration, which is for instance comparable with the relative errors used for the light-meson exchange potential within the OBE model of~\cite{Liu:2019stu}.